-The outcomes of this lesson will be important components of the portfolio of documents that will make up your Marine Service Delivery Context Analysis.Pages: 2Assignments: 5Forum: 1
+The outcomes of this lesson will be important components of the portfolio of documents that will make up your Marine Service Delivery Context Analysis.Labels: 9Pages: 2Assignments: 5Forum: 1

 It is important that shipping operators are able to obtain the same services from different countries in the same way, whether the ship is sailing on the high seas or navigating in port.
 In this lesson, you will focus on international coordination agreements and the role of METAREA and NAVAREA coordinators.
-They play a primary role in assuring that marine services are provided in a consist and reliable manner, as detailed in various WMO publications.Page: 1Assignment: 1Forum: 1
+They play a primary role in ensuring that marine services are provided in a consistent and reliable manner, as detailed in various WMO publications.Labels: 5Page: 1Assignment: 1Forum: 1

 Over the duration of this course, you have collected information about your organization's marine services and its users.
 The capstone project is to compile, revise and expand these assignments and produce a Marine Service Delivery Context Analysis to summarize that information as it relates to specific marine service sectors (i.e., high seas, coastal, search and rescue).Assignment: 1Labels: 3Forums: 2Feedback: 2